Back To Search Results

 Clinical Significance

+While there is a set window during which menarche should begin, there is variation within that window with many causes.
+As previously discussed, socioeconomic status, diet, activity, and genetics can play a role in initiating puberty and menarche.
 It is crucial to educate prepubertal patients and their guardians on the progression of puberty and the development of the menstrual cycle.
 It is essential to talk openly about the subject and dispel any fears or misinformation the child may have.
-Clinicians should convey that females will begin to menstruate approximately 2 to 3 years after breast development begins and that menstruation is a normal part of development.
-Patients should be instructed on using feminine products and what is considered normal menstrual flow.
+Clinicians should convey that females begin to menstruate approximately 2 to 3 years after breast development and that menstruation is a normal part of development.
+Patients should be instructed on using feminine products and normal menstrual flow.
 This should be a collaborative educational effort between the patient, guardian, and clinician.
+Several menstrual abnormalities require further evaluation.[34]
+These include:

 • Absence of menarche by 14 years of age with signs of hirsutism